Flows – The Game Changer for Next-Generation AI Systems

 An example use of nested flows.
 The main flow calls another nested flows to process images based on their category.

-An example use of nested flows – the main flow calls another nested flows to process images based on their category
+An example use of nested flows – the main flow calls other nested flows to process images based on their category

 Flow Elements We Used